 - TAFE SA has a proven record of forming partnerships with businesses at Tonsley to provide industry relevant training.

 - Kuzer Technical is a national leader in providing teaching and research in the non-destructive testing community.

 - In South Australia, you will find advanced supply chains with a skilled workforce developed over 100 years of manufacturing history.

 High quality, mixed-use, urban redevelopment is an essential feature of Tonsley to meet the demands of knowledge-intensive industries and innovative businesses seeking to attract and retain highly-skilled people.

 Tonsley is being developed to integrate residential, retail, leisure and work, with easy access to public transport and global access to fast internet connectivity, enabling a seamless blend of work and life.

-A number of retail services and recreational areas are available including a town square, forests and plazas, cafés, table tennis, three-on-three basketball and a world-first 24/7 all glass squash court.
+A number of retail services and recreational areas are available including a town square, forests and plazas, cafés, table tennis and a world-first 24/7 all glass squash court.

 The location of various commercialisation, incubation and business support services at Tonsley adds to its strong entrepreneurial focus.

 - Innovyz – provides end-to-end support to help innovators build and grow companies and bring innovations to market.
 Their nine month commercialisation program offers continual expert analysis, intensive mentoring, and peer to-peer learning.